TaoStarlit/English/book/vocabularyIELTS.md

 1. they just don't understand it at all (no contrast X as I talk).
 Luckily, Grandad shares my tastes.
 1. violin; cello player

+### for speaking
+1. at my age: his photo at my age.  when she was I my age
+1. relative small: my extended family is very large. my immediate (imm-) family is quite small
+1. resemblance: (resemble re-O) the resemblance between me and my grandfather is very striking.
+1. temperament / brain, have/inherited: I think my mother's brother's temperament/personality - we're both courageous(Oo-ous), optimistic(pessimistic) and decisive (O-oive: active, passive).
+Besides, I also inherited his mathematical brain!
+1. ?? options: teacher in elementary school or middle school, that is part of the civil service and goverment system.  never changed my career, because it gets high pay and farewell, occupy tax resource in a certain city or district.
+Even though, I have the right instincts of a teacher and mentor.
+Patient. more important a weak man.
+A big/fast man can be bully.
+He has known power all his life may lose respect for that power, but a weak man knows. the value of strength.
+And knows, that is the point, compassion.
+A compassionate man can observe and understand what a child really need, then arranage and enconrage the children to create what they want.